nf-core/eager/README.md

 ### Introduction
-nf-EAGER: A fully reproducible and modern ancient DNA pipeline in Nextflow and with cloud support.
+EAGER2: A fully reproducible and modern ancient DNA pipeline in Nextflow and with cloud support.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.